Eurasia (skyscraper)

 Eurasia (Евразия), also known as Steel Peak (Стальная Вершина), is a 308.9 m supertall skyscraper located on plot 12 of the MIBC in Moscow, Russia.
 The mixed-use skyscraper occupies a total area of 207542 m2, and houses offices, apartments, a hotel, and a fitness center.
-It is the sixth-tallest building in Russia, the seventh-tallest building in Europe, and the 72nd-tallest building in the world.
+It is the sixth-tallest building in Russia, the eighth-tallest building in Europe, and the 72nd-tallest building in the world.
 Construction of Eurasia started in 2006 and was completed in 2014.

 History

 The concept of Eurasia was first proposed in 2003.
 Construction started in 2006 and was completed in 2014.

 Design

 According to Swanke Hayden Connell Architects, the architectural skin of Eurasia reinforces the purity of the tower volume over the complexity of the program within.
 The unitized curtain wall allows the transition from the office floors of fixed windows to operable windows on the residential floors.
 The overall architectural form is developed as a pure glass, curving, curtain wall tower with its broad faces versus its tripartite ends sitting on a multi-volume podium.

 Eurasia was the first composite structure to be constructed in Russia utilizing a reinforced concrete core with a perimeter frame of steel.
 The structural design allows for column-free interior spaces ideal for offices which make up a significant portion of the building’s programming.
 The building features a bowed exterior made up of closely spaced steel columns which sit upon a belt truss serving as a load transfer for the base of the tower to feature an open lobby on the ground floor.